Farook College: Location

 The college is on a hillock near the Sales Tax Checkpost at Feroke-Chungam on Chaliyar river 5 km from Feroke Railway Station, 14 km from the city of Calicut and at a distance of 16 km from Kozhikode Airport.

 The entire campus comprising the college, its hostels, the staff quarters and its sister concerns covers an area of 72 acres.
 The entire village is popularly called 'Farook College' and has a post office called 'Farook College'.

 The name of the village was 'Iru-mooli-Parambu' or the 'land of the humming wind' but the locals started calling the place 'Farook College Town' once the college started functioning in 1948.
 Today the village looks like a township with several colleges, schools and training organizations.

 History

 The college was founded by the Rouzathul Uloom Association led by Moulavi Abussabah Ahmed Ali.
 The college came under the University of Kerala in 1957 and under the University of Calicut in 1968.

 The college built the Raja Gate in 1961 and added an indoor stadium in 1976.
 The Abussabah Library Complex was inaugurated in 2002 and the Digital Library was commissioned in 2009.
 The college added the Diamond Jubilee Block in 2013 which has since been used as the post-graduate block and the research block in 2016.

 Programmes

 Farook college offers programmes in various disciplines viz.
 21 undergraduate, 16 postgraduate and 11 research programmes.

-Undergraduate programmes

-English, Malayalam, Economics, Sociology, Arabic, Mathematics, Physics, Chemistry, Statistics, Computer Science, Botany, Zoology, Commerce, Business Administration, Psychology, Commerce, Functional English, Multimedia Communication, Library and Information Science, B.Voc.
-Information Technology (software development), and B.Voc Automobile.

-PhD programmes

-Arabic, English, Physics, Chemistry, Zoology, Mathematics, Statistics, Economics, Computer Science, Commerce and History.

-Postgraduate programmes

-English, Arabic, Economics, History, Mathematics, Statistics, Computer Science, Physics, Chemistry, Zoology, Commerce, Library and Information Science, Journalism and Mass Communication and Psychology.